tokyor/mecamonagi/README.md

 ### 3. Talk To Hubot

-This hubot can execute arbitary R scripts like this:
+This hubot can execute arbitrary R scripts like this:

 ```sh
 r! summary(lm(speed~dist,data=cars))